-One of the high peaks that it makes the most sense to hike in a series of other peaks, Nippletop has a long level approach before climbing on steeper trails, giving it a more significant mileage number despite the fact that the climb is not terribly long.
-However, if you are to make the hike a loop and include Dial and Bear Den (which makes sense given the long approach and the opportunity to snag another 46er with Dial), keep in mind that it requires a significant amount of climbing and descending.
+One of the Adirondack High Peaks that it makes the most sense to hike in a series of other peaks, Nippletop Mountain has a long level approach before climbing on steeper trails, giving it a more significant mileage number despite the fact that the climb is not terribly long.
+However, if you are to make the hike a loop and include Dial Mountain and Bear Den (which makes sense given the long approach and the opportunity to snag another 46er with Dial), keep in mind that it requires a significant amount of climbing and descending.
 Given its relatively remote location and views of the vast wilderness, some have said that Nippletop has one of the top three views of any of the high peaks.

 We’ll discuss starting with the trail up Dial first.
-The trail will begin at .7 miles from the Watchman’s Hut, turning left off the Lake Road Trail and climbing moderately for .9 miles.
-It will continue on for another .2 miles, at which point the trail will open up to a view of Noonmark Mountain.
-Continue on for .5 miles to the west summit of Noonmark.
+The trail will begin at 0.7 miles from the Watchman’s Hut, turning left off the Lake Road Trail and climbing moderately for 0.9 miles.
+It will continue on for another 0.2 miles, at which point the trail will open up to a view of Noonmark Mountain.
+Continue on for 0.5 miles to the west summit of Noonmark.
 The trail will swing sharply left here and descend to the col between Noonmark and Bear Den.
-The trail then climbs out of the col for .5 miles to the top of Bear Den Mountain.
-Enjoy the summit of Bear Den before following the trail downhill another .5 mile to the col between Bear Den and Dial (if you hadn’t yet noticed, this hike has a fair bit of up and down, with 3 solid summits in it!).
-The trail then begins a nearly mile long climb to the summit of Dial at 3.8 miles. (woohoo, another 46er summited!)
-After you’ve taken a break to enjoy the view from Dial, your hike will begin downhill for .2 miles into yet another col, then climbing uphill again for .3 miles to the summit of a lower mountain (often referred to as South Dial) at 4.3 miles.
+The trail then climbs out of the col for 0.5 miles to the top of Bear Den Mountain.
+Enjoy the summit of Bear Den before following the trail downhill another 0.5 miles to the col between Bear Den and Dial (if you hadn’t yet noticed, this hike has a fair bit of up and down, with 3 solid summits in it!).
+The trail then begins a nearly mile-long climb to the summit of Dial at 3.8 miles. (woohoo, another 46er summited!)
+After you’ve taken a break to enjoy the view from Dial, your hike will begin downhill for 0.2 miles into yet another col, then climbing uphill again for 0.3 miles to the summit of a lower mountain (often referred to as South Dial) at 4.3 miles.